Welcome to Nurturing Notes,

 You don’t need a diagnosis to ask for help.
 And you don’t need to spend years analyzing your childhood (though we might talk about it if it helps).

 Seeking therapy is an act of responsible caregiving—not weakness.
-And if affordability is a concern, many therapists (myself included) offer sliding scale or supervised rates.
+And if affordability is a concern, many therapists (myself included), I offer affordable options, including sliding scale rates, because therapy should feel possible, not out of reach.

 What Actually Happens in Therapy for Burnout